0install/docs/docs/details/sharing.md

 1. Bob visits [rox.sourceforge.net](http://rox.sourceforge.net) and downloads the small [ROX-Filer.xml](http://rox.sourceforge.net/2005/interfaces/ROX-Filer) feed file.
 2. He decides to run ROX-Filer version 2.5 from this file.
 3. The Zero Install software gets the digest for this version (`sha1=d22a35871bad157e32aa169e3f4feaa8d902fdf2`) from the file.
-4. Zero Install sees that the directory `/var/cache/0install.net/implementations/sha1=d22a35871bad157e32aa169e3f4feaa8d902fdf2` already exists, so it doesn't download the software again.
+4. Zero Install sees that the directory `/var/cache/0install.net/implementations/sha1=d22a35871bad157e32aa169e3f4feaa8d902fdf2` (or `C:\ProgramData\0install.net\...`) already exists, so it doesn't download the software again.
 5. ROX-Filer runs.

 But what if we have a malicious user, Charlie?
 A new machine arrives, and Charlie decides to install a malicious version of ROX-Filer before anyone else installs a good copy: